Marlow14/IntermediateNode/Labs/Ch04-DatabaseAccess/Part4-2/README.md

 ### Add migration for users table

 1. If you successfully completed the last exercise, continue with your project.
-Otherwise copy the `\Labs\Ch04-DatabaseAccess\Part4-1\Solution` and use it as yoru starting point.
+Otherwise copy the `\Labs\Ch04-DatabaseAccess\Part4-1\Solution` and use it as yoru starting point - if you copy - be sure to run `npm install`

 1. Review the `knexfile.js` and recall that this version of the file can be used in different environments.